By David Montalvo, VP, Web Marketing Services, UnReal Web Marketing, A Reach Marketing Company

 User engagement is a metric that covers how people interact with your website.
 This impacts how your site will be ranked by Google’s algorithm and, inevitably, your SEO ranking.

-Though it may feel like an indirect correlation, Google’s aim is to deliver the best results for their users.
+Though it may feel like an indirect correlation, Google’s aim is to deliver the best results for its users.
 Therefore, it makes sense that Google will favor websites that perform across a number of usability areas over other sites.
 User engagement encompasses a number of elements you need to optimize, highlighting where you should be concentrating your efforts to increase user engagement across your webpages.
 Here are some tactical areas where you can begin to optimize user engagement.

 When your website appears in a search engine results page (SERP), it’s often the first place a user will interact with your branding and messaging.
 Click-Through Rate (CTR) from a search listing to your website is indicative of whether you were able to capture a user’s attention enough to get them to engage with your site.